YosefLab/yoseflab.github.io-deprecated/_posts/2019-7-5-Hyperoptimization.md

 </table>
 </center>

-Table 1: Runtime Table for 100 trainings
+Table 1: Runtime Table for 100 trainings.
+Wall time is the total time the experiment took.
+Avg epoch is the average number of epochs per training.

 #### Hyperparameter sensitivity